unazed/xrequests/README.md

 Some quirks:
 - Host headers are to be included manually
 - No retry attempts will be made, unless a connection is established from another request
+- All exceptions are wrapped under RequestException

+Supports:
+- HTTP, SOCKS4 and SOCKS5 proxies
+- Chunked transfer encoding
+- Brotli, gzip and deflate content en/decoding
+- Unverified SSL

+To be implemented:

 # Installation
 ```bash